SUS

 How it Works?

-SUS is a post-test questionnaire which means it administered at the end of a usability session.
-They reflect on how users perceive the usability of the application as a whole.
+SUS is a post-test questionnaire which means it is administered at the end of a usability session or after a user has used your solution over a period of time.
+They reflect on how users perceive the usability of the product as a whole.

 What Measures?